Suleiman700/HA-Switch-Telegram-Control/Readme.md

 ### Description

-With this repo, You can control your HA switches using via Telegram voice message.
+With this repo, You can control your HA switches using Telegram voice message.

 ### Flow